Adelehpoursadegh/Serial-Communication/README.md

 # Serial Data GUI Application

-A GUI-based application for serial communication, data visualization, and storage.
+A windows-based GUI for serial communication, data visualization, and storage.

 ## Overview
 This application provides a graphical user interface for serial communication, enabling users to: